mjheise/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a 4th year Ph.D. candidate in Developmental Psychology.
 My research focuses on how children develop a complex representational understanding of others' mental states (e.g., thoughts, beliefs and desires) and how children use their social cognition in the real world (e.g., through sharing and helping).
-Her research takes a developmental cognitive neuroscience approach, and I use EEG & ERP to better understand how the social brain is 'built' throughout childhood.
+My research takes a developmental cognitive neuroscience approach, and I use EEG & ERP to better understand how the social brain is 'built' throughout childhood.
 I'm passionate about improving research practices in developmental neuroscience.
+When I'm not working remotely, I like watercolor painting, hiking, biking and beekeeping.